rusili/AC-Android/homework/week-5.md

 **3)** Choose one project that you completed during Unit 0: Text Based Adventure Game, SignBoard or SlackBot.
 Identify **three** small features and/or bug fixes that you would like to work on.

-Create a new branch for each task; open a pull request and merge into master when it is complete.
+Create a new branch for each task and complete the work; open a pull request and merge into master when it is complete.
 Provide a link to each closed PR on the HW submission form.